Queentor Abel

 Queentor Abel (born 6 October 1997) is a Kenyan cricketer and the current captain of the women's national cricket team.
-A right-handed batter and right-arm offbreak bowler, she plays as an all-rounder.
+An all-rounder, Abel bats right-handed and is a right-arm offbreak bowler.

 Domestic career

 Uganda

 Since 2017, Abel has been playing for the Pioneer team in the women's domestic competition staged by the Uganda Cricket Association.
 In the first of those years, she was named as MVP in the competition, after scoring 239 runs and taking seven wickets in just five of her team's ten matches.
 In the final of the following year's competition, she made 33* and took 2/30, but her team was still defeated by Olila High by five wickets.

 In March 2022, Abel had another busy day while playing back-to-back matches for Pioneer against Olila at Entebbe.
 In the first match, she scored 44 and took 5/17, and in the second she took a further four wickets.
 Pioneer won both matches.